bradleyeckert/hermes/docs/mole.md

 - 128-bit Encryption IV
 - 128-bit HMAC hash

-The keyed hash includes a 64-bit counter that gets incremented after each hash, which rules out replay attacks.
+The hash includes a 64-bit counter that gets incremented after each hash, which rules out replay attacks.

 ## Escape sequences